-The Florida statute of limitations for most personal injury claims is four years from the date of injury.
+The Florida statute of limitations for most personal injury claims was recently changed.
+By default, the deadline is two years for accidents occurring on or after March 24th, 2023, and four years for accidents occurring before that date.
 However, there are some exceptions.
 For example, children may have up to seven years after the injury date to file a claim.

 The deadline for filing most medical malpractice claims is two years from the date the person discovered or should have reasonably discovered the malpractice.
 The state also imposes a hard four-year deadline from the date of the malpractice, except in cases of fraud and children.